NateOlson17/trp-fms/README.md

 ## INVENTORY SCREEN

--Add sorting/filtering
+!-Add date to service tickets and display on card !-Fix ticketView styling
+!-Implement add gear (type to search and add new option as one of the dropdown choices), finish rest of form -Add sorting/filtering modal
 -Add search
--Make showTickets functional (via modal, display service qty, notes, and edit/fix/exit options) -Add search
 -Add damage report button
-!-Implement add gear
--Fix FlatList overflow
+-Allow only one expanded at a time
--Add edit button on gearCard itself, brings up modal just like showTickets
+-Add edit button on gearCard itself, allows typing on fields

 ## EVENT SCREEN